Yamaha Motif

-The Yamaha Motif is a series of music workstation synthesizers, first released by Yamaha Corporation in August 2001.
+The Yamaha Motif (stylized in all-uppercase MOTIF) is a series of music workstation synthesizers, first released by Yamaha Corporation in August 2001.
 The Motif replaced the EX series in Yamaha's line-up and was also based on the early Yamaha S series.
-Other workstations in the same class are the Korg Kronos and the Roland Fantom G. The series' successor is Yamaha Montage.
+Other workstations in the same class are the Korg Kronos and the Roland Fantom G. The series' successor is Yamaha Montage, released in 2016, followed up by the Yamaha Montage M in 2023.

 Products

-MOTIF Classic
+First genenation: MOTIF Classic

 Original MOTIF series, now called "MOTIF Classic", were released in four variants in 2001:

 The balanced hammer effect action is the same action found on Yamaha S90 series keyboards.

 MOTIF Rack is a sound module (with no keyboard) that is controlled by external MIDI instruments.
 It can be expanded with two Modular Synthesis Plug-in boards but has no sampling capabilities.

 MM

 In January (2007), Yamaha introduced two "retro" models; the MM6 (61 keys) and MM8 (88 keys), both based on the original 2001 Motif sound set and samples, with polyphony greatly reduced to fit the lower specifications.
 This synthesizer comes default with 418 patches and 22 drum kits.

 GHS (Graded Hammer Standard) action is the same action on Yamaha's high end digital pianos.